 Bio and Interviews

-Lynne M. Baab is a teacher, writer, and blogger.
+Lynne M. Baab is an author and adjunct professor.
 She has written numerous books and Bible study guides.
 In addition, she's written articles for many magazines and journals.

 Lynne earned a Master of Divinity degree from Fuller Theological Seminary in 1990 and was ordained as a Presbyterian minister in 1997.
 She completed a Ph.D. in communication at the University of Washington in 2007.

 Her hobbies include reading a wide variety of fiction, non-fiction, and magazines; playing the piano; and going to the gym and swimming.
-She and her husband have two sons, a daughter-in-law and a beautiful granddaughter.
-She wrote a fun article about meeting her granddaughter or the first time for her local newspaper's "my best day" column.
+She and her husband have two sons, a daughter-in-law, and a beautiful granddaughter.
+Lynne wrote a fun article about meeting her granddaughter for the first time for her local newspaper's "my best day" column.

 Lynne is on Facebook (Lynne Baab), Twitter (@lynnebaab), and LinkedIn.